Do Gooder

 What to avoid.
 Consumer-facing offset platforms, tree planting unless it's REDD+ with verified permanence, awareness campaigns with no theory of policy change, and any organisation that can't articulate why philanthropic dollars change their trajectory (as opposed to government or market funding that would arrive regardless).

-The climate charity landscape is smaller and more legible than it appears.
-Three evaluators, a dozen top organisations, and a clear principle: fund the neglected innovations and policy changes that unlock system-level transformation, not the visible interventions that make donors feel good without shifting trajectories.
+The climate charity map is smaller and more legible than it appears.
+Three evaluators, a dozen top organisations, and a clear principle: fund the neglected innovations and policy changes that drive system-level change, not the visible interventions that make donors feel good without shifting trajectories.